 When looking at subsidiary plans, there are some projects that you will need third parties to supply one item or the other before it can be completed.

-The scope management plans as part of subsidiary management plans provides guidance on how project scope will be defined in a project.
+The scope management plans as part of subsidiary management plans provide guidance on how the project scope will be defined in a project.
 It also covers documentation, verification, management as well as control of a project.
-Through scope management plan, you will be able to know what should and what should not be part of a project.
-You can also be able to make adjustment where necessary as the project moves on.
+Through a scope management plan, you will be able to know what should and what should not be part of a project.
+You can also be able to make an adjustment where necessary as the project moves on.

 #7 Requirement management plans

-Schedule management as part of subsidiary management plans have to do with the timing that different activities will occur in your project.
-Aside from fixing time, you need to make sure that each of the activities are happening at the time that they supposed to happen in your project.
+Schedule management as part of subsidiary management plans has to do with the timing that different activities will occur in your project.
+Aside from fixing time, you need to make sure that each of the activities is happening at the time that they supposed to happen in your project.

 The Quality management plan as part of the subsidiary management plans describes how the performing organisation’s quality policy will be implemented by the project management team throughout the project.

 We would also like to hear what you feel about the topic we discussed today.
 Your feedback is very important to us.
 Feel free to drop your comments and recommendations.
 If you have a contrary opinion, you can drop that too.

 You can also join our Facebook Page CRMNigeria for more updates.
 You can do that by clicking on the link or searching for our page on Facebook.